4 Basic Steps for b2b Matchmaking Events

-4. How to utilize promotion options
+4. How to Utilize Promotion Options

 Prepare a promotion package.
 It is essential to get information about your upcoming event out into the world.
-Besides from your own promotional activities, why not let others promote your event?
+Besides your own promotional activities, why not let others promote your event?
 In order to make this happen, it is essential to make it easy.

 - Make mailing templates for newsletters or for direct mailings.
 Offer it in several languages if possible/necessary.

-- Publish social media articles about your event people easily can share with their network.
+- Publish social media articles about your event people can easily share with their network.

-Create an event checklist
+Create an Event Checklist

 Of course, there is a reason why you can find an abundant supply of event planning checklists online.
-Especially when you get surged into the planning process and the event date comes closer, they help to make sure nothing is being missed out and you finish on time.
+Especially when you get pulled into the planning process and the event date comes closer, they help to make sure nothing is being missed out and you finish on time.

 - Note down who will be doing what, and by when.

 - Provide the contact information of all involved organisers.